OurDigitalWorld/ocrProc/README.md

 tessdata=/usr/share/tesseract-ocr/4.00/tessdata
 ```

-A directory structure for identifying and managing OCR tasks.
+The directory structure for identifying and managing OCR tasks is given below.
 The directories that control the flow are:

 *   **watchDir** - used for identfying files that be processed. ocrProc will flag anything with an image extension recognized by the
 host operating system's [JAI support](https://www.oracle.com/technetwork/java/iio-141084.html) as well as any PDF file.